liftbridge-io/liftbridge/documentation/concepts.md

 the lifecycle of the subscription.
 As a result, the server does not track the position of a client in the log beyond the scope of a subscription.
 Instead, Liftbridge provides a [cursors](./cursors.md) API which allows consumers to checkpoint their position in the log and pick up where they left off.
-Stateful consumer groups will be coming in the near future which will provide a more managed solution to fault-tolerant consumption of streams.
+The cursors API is used by stateful [consumer groups](./consumer_groups.md) which provide a more managed solution to fault-tolerant consumption of streams.

 > **Architect's Note**
 >
 > This ties back to the previously described reporting worker starved but
 > clinging to an *offset* so as not to lose probable state.
 With _cursors_, the
 > reporting worker can be restarted without state but can resume from where it
 > left off due to state stored by the server via the cursors API.
-When stateful
+With
-> consumer groups are implemented, this will be entirely transparent to the
+> _consumer groups_, which maintain state, this would be entirely transparent
-> consumer.
+> to the consumer.

 ### Stream Retention and Compaction